kktjs/ssr/core/README.md

 import { restWebpackManifestPlugin } from '@kkt/ssr/lib/plugins';

 export default (conf, evn) => {
-  // client ， In order to adapt to the old version if (!options.bundle) {
+  // client ， In order to be compatible with the old lazy loading mode if (!options.bundle) {
     conf = restWebpackManifestPlugin(conf);
   }